Log of changes | ||

 2 Elements of the SAP

-2.1 Log of changes
+2.2 Log of changes

 Near the start of the SAP there should be a log of changes, documenting any changes made after the data management or analyses are started.
 The log should contain dates where changes are made, what the changes are, and reasons for the changes.
-This will both serve as a reminder within the group of why decisions were made, and if the statistician is replaced the new statistician will be able to get a quick overview of the history of the project (and find reasons for deviations between what is actually done, and what was specified in the protocol).5
+This will both serve as a reminder within the group of why decisions were made, and if the statistician is replaced the new statistician will be able to get a quick overview of the history of the project (and find reasons for deviations between what is actually done, and what was specified in the protocol).8

-2.2 Background and aims / objectives
+2.3 Background and aims / objectives

 A brief description of why the study is important, and what the aims or objectives are.

 Consider who the reader is.
 If this is for a statistician to implement, 2 pages of biology, chemistry and/or anatomy are not helpful.
-The point is not to copy everything from the protocol (if one exists), but to add the necessary context for the analyses.
+The point is not to copy everything from the protocol (if one exists), but to provide the necessary context for the analyses.

-2.3 Miscellaneous methods
+2.5 Miscellaneous methods

-• Time: how long is a month (e.g., 28, 30 or 30.5 days) and/or a year (e.g., 360, 365 or 365.25 days), if these are relevant units of time.
+- Time: how long is a month (e.g., 28, 30 or 30.5 days) and/or a year (e.g., 360, 365 or 365.25 days), if these are relevant units of time.
 Consider if a year should be the same as 12 months if both units are used in the project.
+Consider avoiding having both months and years as time units in the same project.

-• Exposure groups: If there is an exposure/intervention/… and a control/comparison/reference… group, consider specifying these.
+- Exposure groups: If there is an exposure/intervention/… and a control/comparison/reference… group, consider specifying these.
 E.g., the exposure group is SGLT2i-users and the control group is GLP-1RA-users.

-2.4 Study population and index date
+2.6 Study population and index date

-2.5 Variables
+2.7 Variables

 Some variables will likely have different roles, and it might be relevant to have separate paragraphs outlining (as relevant):

-• how different levels of the exposure variable will be defined,
+- how different levels of the exposure variable will be defined,

-• how the outcome is defined,
+- how the outcome is defined,

-• if time-to-event-data; list competing and censoring events,
+- if time-to-event-data; list competing and censoring events,

-• other covariates to be reported.
+- other covariates to be reported.

 Note that rather than listing all variables in the text, it can be advantageous to point to a table shell (typically for Table 1 describing baseline characteristics), and state that these are the covariates to be included.

-2.6 Statistical analyses
+2.8 Statistical analyses

 This is the key element of the statistical part of the SAP.